Case and User Visibility Configuration

 1. Please ensure to have these permissions:

-1. Admins can choose whether they want to apply visibility rules to Cases or Users.
+1. Admins can choose whether they want to apply visibility rules to Cases, Users, or Tasks.
 Once the entity is selected, they can create mapping rules between specific values in Case custom fields, User custom fields, and Assigned User Standard field.
 These mappings decide which users can view which cases based on matching field values.

 2. Admins can easily add, update, or delete multiple mapping rules directly through the user interface without needing any backend help.